10 Types of Scaffolding You Might Need for Your Building Project

 3. Suspended Scaffolding

-Suspended scaffolding is often used by maintenance workers who are assigned to clean, repair, or paint the interior of a building or structure.
+Another one of the widely used types of scaffolding is suspended scaffolding, commonly seen in building maintenance.
+It is often used by workers assigned to clean, repair, or paint the interior and exterior surfaces of a structure.

 Suspended Scaffolding